-Our Vision here at Sir William Perkins's School is to build confidence, integrity and excellence in a caring, innovative and happy community so that each pupil leaves having been given the best possible chance of achieving her full potential, taking with her sound values, a breadth of skills and knowledge, and ready to take on the world!
+Our Vision here at Sir William Perkins's School is to build confidence, integrity and excellence in a caring, innovative and happy community so that each pupil leaves having been given the best possible chance of achieving their full potential, taking with them sound values, a breadth of skills and knowledge, and ready to take on the world!

-- to gain the qualifications they need to embark on - to grow in confidence in their chosen career
+- gain the qualifications they need to embark on, and succeed in, their chosen career

-- to be a responsible, unselfish member of the community.
+- be a confident, responsible and unselfish member of the community.

-The School has a Christian foundation and ethos which underpins the way it operates.
+The School has a Christian foundation and our ethos of integrity underpins the way it operates.
 However, we value the fact that the Sir William Perkins community is diverse and students of all faiths, or none, and their families are warmly welcomed.